akd15102091/Image-Caption-Generator--Deep-Learning/README.md

  **4) Prediction :-**

-        a) first of all read the image for testing and create 2048 feature usinf Xception model and generate token for that.
+        a) first of all read the image for testing and create 2048 feature using Xception model and generate token for that.

         b) then predict the caption using our model.